tilt-dev/tilt.build/docs/telemetry_faq.md

 layout: docs
 ---

+Tilt sends anonymized data about how you use it.

-Tilt nudges you to opt in or out of analytics.
+The first time you visit the web UI, Tilt nudges you to explicitly opt in or out of analytics.

 You can opt-in from the command-line with: